da593/ProcessControlAssignment/README.md

 # ProcessControlAssignment
-This project uses a root solver to find complex roots and create a root locus plot in order to determine what values the controller will be stable at.
+This assignment uses a root solver to find complex roots and to create a root locus plot in order to determine what values the controller will be stable at.
 A bode stability analysis is also done using Matplotlib to determine stability.

 Before You Run:
 1. This project has two files, a .ipynb file and .py file.
 Choose either file to run.
 The code is originally written and ran through the .ipynb file.